soobinrho/soobinrho/README.md

 #### College Coursework Programming [[GitHub](https://github.com/soobinrho/college-programming)]

-This repository contains the code that I wrote for my college courses, including *C++ Programming*, *Computer Science I & II*, and *Calculus II*.
+This repository contains every code I wrote for my college courses, including *C++ Programming*, *Computer Science I & II*, and *Calculus II*.
 The majority of the graph generation was done using Python, and the pdf documents were written using $\LaTeX$.